flavioaiello/flavio.aiello.ch/_posts/2020-07-10-zero-trust-security.md

 This blogpost reflects several pieces of work collected and reflected over time, started 2014 to protect a container based multi-tenant advisory service for banks - now known as cloud-native design - against security threats.

-## Motivation
+#### Motivation

 The perimeter based security model assumed at the time a fundamental physical degree of isolation in terms of compute, communication and storage.
 The sharing of infrastructure between trusted parties is a traditional approach to achieve economical benefits.
 Traditional sharing of software between trusted parties is also a well known pattern for non internet facing software, such as ERP systems.

-The sharing of hardware eg. virtualization introduced software defined computing that made blur traditional boundaries.
+The sharing of hardware e.g. virtualization introduced software defined computing that made blur traditional boundaries.
 With the later introduction of software defined networking and storage, the perimeter became virtual as well.
 As such, a physical representation fully disappeared.

-The sharing of operating systems eg. containerization introduced a new level of software defined computing that made not only blur traditional boundaries, but also imposted a deterministic work pattern.
+The sharing of operating systems, e.g. containerization, introduced a new level of software defined computing that made not only blur traditional boundaries, but also imposed a deterministic work pattern.
 Having now the software defined networking and storage terminated in the containers, the workload became portable and any form of perimeter dissolved.

 Containerization raised the utilization ratio of infrastructure even more efficient than virtualization.
 Furthermore it made cloud computing through identity federation and distributed stateless software design became reality.
 At the same time, containers mitigated lateral movement, if an attacker would breach the perimeter.

 ![Zero Trust compared to Perimeter](https://flavio.aiello.ch/assets/images/zerotrustperimeter.png)

-## Reality
+#### Reality
 With no fundamental physical degree of isolation, users working from anywhere and services being produced everywhere, there is no more crocodile pit nor a wall perimeter.
 Actual security concepts are now a zero trust model where security is addressed the same way for services as it is for users, regardless of the network.
 As such, traditional firewalls may still protect infrastructure, but portable services need to be securely run everywhere.

-## Consumerization
+#### Consumerization
 From its earliest days, low cost consumer technology or commodity hardware prevailed.
 The cloud native architecture is designed for commodity based computing.
 Thanks to portability, distributing multiple low cost stateless software instances across machines is load and fault tolerant without affecting the user experience.
 When it comes to stateful software, the same orchestration mechanism reschedules containers across multiple machines, so that workload quorums are provided alive.

-## Decoupling
+#### Decoupling
 Making software resilient and portable is based on loose coupling dependencies to the infrastructure with a high degree of cohesion within the services.
 This is achieved by read only containers that need to be rebuilt and distributed as required by vulnerabilities and their according risk.
 The imposed deterministic work pattern is required to roll out services repeatedly consistently through continuous runtime reconciliation.
 The deterministic work pattern makes the software lifecycle programmable and more secure, maintainable, reproducible and scalable, even more consistent and uniform between teams.
 As such, developers are enabled to produce secure software more efficiently.

-## Evolution
+#### Evolution
 The table below shows how the aspects of traditional infrastructure perimeter security model compared to zero trust security:

 |Perimeter|Zero Trust|